jalcazo/fallout4_resurrected/README.md

   - Remove Piper's Hat: console (ñ key in spanish keyboard, the key left to 1 in english keyboard)
     - 2f1f.unequipItem a81af
     - 2f1f.removeItem a81af
+  - Remember to use Q for activating the V.A.T.S. on combat!

 # Essential (many mods need these)